nowzoo/ngx-list/README.md

 `const NGX_LIST_BOOTSTRAP_OPTIONS: InjectionToken<INgxListBoostrapOptions>`

 Use this to set some or all of the component options, either in a module or in a component.
+You don't have to provide all the options; the options you provide will override the defaults.
 Example:

 ```ts
 import {